 If the student denies the charge(s) and/or does not accept the College sanction and/or academic penalty imposed by the course instructor the student may appeal.
-A request for appeal with supporting evidence must be presented in writing to the Associate Dean of Academic & Student Affairs within ten (10) working days after the student is informed by the instructor of the imposed academic penalty or within ten (10) working days after receiving the notice of a College sanction, whichever occurs later.
+A request for appeal with supporting evidence must be presented in writing to the Executive Director of Gen Ed, Executive Director of CTE, or Director of Nursing within ten (10) working days after the student is informed by the instructor of the imposed academic penalty or within ten (10) working days after receiving the notice of a College sanction, whichever occurs later.